And they read from the book, from the law of God, translating to give the sense so that they understood the reading. Nehemiah 8:8 (NASB)

 The third example is found in 1 Timothy 4:13.
 Here the apostle Paul tells Timothy to give attention to reading, exhortation and doctrine.
 So they read the Bible, gave the sense or meaning of the passage, and then they applied it for the people, so that the people would respond positively to the Word of God.
 These passages teach us that there are three steps involved in studying the Bible.
 These steps can be remembered by using the acronym SMA.
 It stands for “What does it say?”
 “What does it mean?” and “How does it apply?”

 What Does It Say?

 The first time we read the verse or passage, we want to understand the big picture.
-In fact, we should read it several times until we can close our eyes and remember what happens step by step.
-We want to see the big picture – to see everything that is happening.
-It would be good to read the chapter that comes before the passage we are studying as well as the chapter afterward.
+In fact, we should read it many times until we can close our eyes and remember what happens step by step.
+We want to start by understanding the big picture and eventually everything that is happening.
+It would be good to read the context, that is, the chapters that come before and after the passage we are studying.
 If possible read the entire book.

 What Does It Mean?

 During the fourth reading, we want to follow ten principles that will help us understand the meaning as we put the picture together.

 Understand Scripture literally, unless it is clear that it is figurative.